devadvance/devadvance.github.io/_posts/2021-02-27-create-animated-gif-and-webp-from-videos-using-ffmpeg.md

 *A guide to using FFmpeg to create all the animated content you want.*

 Whether it's for a website, a presentation, or sharing a fun clip with a friend on chat, you might want to convert a video to an animated GIF or animated WebP.
-Unfortunately, the visual tools for doing this vary by the operating system.
-Additionally, most tools don't support [the WebP format](https://en.wikipedia.org/wiki/WebP){:target="_blank"}{:rel="noopener"}, even in 2021.
+Unfortunately, the visual tools for doing this vary by your operating system.
+Additionally, most conversion tools don't support [the WebP format](https://en.wikipedia.org/wiki/WebP){:target="_blank"}{:rel="noopener"}, even in 2021.
 WebP is based on VP8, a relatively recent video codec standard compared to the [GIF image format](https://en.wikipedia.org/wiki/GIF){:target="_blank"}{:rel="noopener"}.

 So, this guide is for those who are willing to learn a bit of terminal in order to convert any video to the animated format of their choosing.
 The best part: this will work on all major operating systems and gives you all the control of the output you could want!